cloudmesh-community/hid-sp18-710/project-report/report.md

 ## Relevant Existing Work
-We can find in the internet there are some organization who are collecting or using data from CDC to understand the trending and present data in various form for everyone to easily understand [@national1977vital].
-Mother Jones have investigated and analyzed data from 1982-2018 on US Mass Shootings [@follman2012guide].
+We can find in the internet there are some organization who are collecting or using data from CDC to understand the trending and present data in various form for everyone to easily understand [@hid-sp18-710-national1977vital].
+Mother Jones have investigated and analyzed data from 1982-2018 on US Mass Shootings [@hid-sp18-710-follman2012guide].
-Fivethirtyeight.com have an interactive graphics as part of their project to explore the more than 33,000 annual gun deaths in America [@casselman2016gun].
-Every-town gun safety is trying to get crowd  source funding and analyzing the various facts and issues related to gun safety and accidents [@everytown].
+Fivethirtyeight.com have an interactive graphics as part of their project to explore the more than 33,000 annual gun deaths in America [@hid-sp18-710-casselman2016gun].
+Every-town gun safety is trying to get crowd  source funding and analyzing the various facts and issues related to gun safety and accidents [@hid-sp18-710-everytown].
 All these organizations, are trying to draw some insights from the data sets and see if they can predict and stop the violence before it occurs.

 ## Data Collection and Preparation
-The dataset we used in this project is collected from five thirty eight's gun deaths in America using the R code from "https://data.world/azel/gun-deaths-in-america" [@data_world].
+The dataset we used in this project is collected from five thirty eight's gun deaths in America using the R code from "https://data.world/azel/gun-deaths-in-america" [@hid-sp18-710-data_world].
 The dataset has data from the year 2013-2017.
 Data preparation is the process of transforming raw data to draw some valuable insights or make some predictions based on the past.
 Data Preparation will be